ten-protocol/ten-documentation/docs/4-write-ten-dapp/5-bridging.md

 ## Reference Bridge

-TEN ships a reference bridge that demonstrates `CrossChainEnabledTEN` in practice.
+TEN includes a reference bridge that demonstrates `CrossChainEnabledTEN` in practice.
 It handles ERC-20 transfers, native ETH, and WETH wrapping/unwrapping across L1 and L2.

-### L1 — TenBridge
+### L1 TenBridge

 [`TenBridge.sol`](https://github.com/ten-protocol/go-ten/blob/main/contracts/src/reference_bridge/L1/contracts/TenBridge.sol) sits on Ethereum.
 It locks assets on L1 and uses `queueMessage` to instruct the L2 bridge to mint or release the equivalent on TEN: